dougyb83/tech-treasures/README.md

 <details>
 <summary>Footer</summary>

-The footer can be found on all pages and offers a brief description of who the site owners are, links to their social pages and the tutorials and contact pages.
+The footer presents links to social media platforms, a tutorials section, and a contact page for user convenience.
+Additionally, a succinct "About Us" section offers a brief overview of the site sellers, providing visitors with insight into the platform's origins and ethos.
+This section aims to establish transparency and trust by sharing key information about the individuals behind the site.

 ![screenshot](documentation/features/feature03.png)